-The fair value of cash and cash equivalents, GIC, funds reserved for evaluation and exploration, other accounts receivable and accounts payable and account liabilities approximates fair value due to the short-term maturity.
+The fair value of cash and cash equivalents, investment certificate guaranteed, other accounts receivable and accounts payable and accrued liabilities approximates fair value due to the short-term maturity.

 c) Fair value hierarchy

 Financial instruments recorded at fair value on the statement of financial position are classified using a fair value hierarchy that reflects the significance of the inputs used in making the measurements.
 The fair value hierarchy has the following levels: